 Patterns...fabrics...style you can sew!
-Take a break from shopping and get a look at dozens of fashions from independent pattern designers while live models walk the runway on the Expo Stage.
+Take a break from shopping and get a look at dozens of fashions while live models walk the runway on the Expo Stage.
 FREE with your General Admission ticket.

 Ursuline College fashion program students utilized the skills they learned from coursework in apparel construction, draping, and flat pattern classes to create their outfits seen on the runway.
-Both merchandising and fashion design students start their studies with two courses in Susan Power’s apparel construction courses.
-Design majors continue with Jennifer Knaus’ bridge course of patternmaking fundamentals and then on to draping and flat pattern.
-All while learning to design, fit, and construct garments to a customer.
-In this section you will see work from the beginner sewer who has altered commercial patterns to the more advanced students who have draped their original design on a Wolf dress form.
+Both merchandising and fashion design students start their studies with courses in apparel construction, which are taught by Mrs. Jennifer Knaus, Instructor.
+Design majors continue in Mrs. Knaus’s patternmaking fundamentals, draping, and flat pattern courses…all while learning to design, fit and construct garments to a customer.
+In this show, you will see work from the beginner sewer who has altered commercial patterns to the advanced students who have draped their original design on a Wolf dress form.
 New this year, at Ursuline College, is the course in 3-D printing.
 Ms. Anne-Marie Gurko, Adjunct Faculty teaches how to create accessories on the 3-D printer and fashion show production.

 Meg Healy of BurdaStyle

 An on-trend, sometimes edgy, always fashionable collection of nearly 50 looks you can sew, direct from the Burda home offices in Germany.
 BurdaStyle magazine comes to life before your eyes, with models, including a plus-size model, wearing these fashion-forward garments.
 The best part: you are able to recreate all of the styles showcased, since they are sewn using BurdaStyle patterns.
 If you are looking for fashion inspiration, don’t miss out!
 Friday at 12:00pm on the Expo Stage

 Wear Your BurdaStyle!